 Tuition is available in a variety of musical instruments and disciplines including piano, violin, viola, cello, clarinet, bass clarinet, flute, piccolo, oboe, bassoon, recorder, saxophone, trumpet, trombone, euphonium, French horn, guitar, double bass, voice and percussion.

 For each discipline there are approximately 33 lessons per year each lasting 30 minutes.
-Fees are currently as follows:
+Fees are approximately £170 per 10 x 36 minute lessons.
+Instruments can be hired at a charge of £16 per term.
+(Charges quoted are for the academic year 2014-2015)

 Speech and Drama Lessons